 Four years old is such a fun age!
 Your little one is full of so many questions!
 This is a great time to get your child involved in preparing food because they are more interested in rules (like food safety), and their attention span has lengthened.
 By age 4 your child will have further developed his or her feeding skills and will continue to expand his or her own food preferences.

 At this stage, don’t worry so much about what your child “should” be eating; instead, focus on making eating a pleasant experience.
 It’s okay if they eat more on some days and less on other days.
 Your child won’t starve because of it!
-Remember to encourage instead of force your child to try new foods.
+Remember to encourage instead of forcing your child to try new foods.
 Always avoid bribing or using food as a reward, but you can try some of these non-food rewards to encourage healthy eating.

 Include your child in family meals by encouraging him or her to select foods from whatever is being served to the entire family, rather than making a separate “kids” meal you know he or she will eat.
 Acting as a short-order cook only reinforces picky eating behaviors.